KumareshBabuNS/spring-cloud-workshop/readme.md

 - Spring Config Service (PCF Tile) does not support server-side decryption.
 Instead, we have to configure our client to do it.
 For that we need to make sure that the java buildpack is configured with `Java Cryptography Extension (JCE) Unlimited Strength policy files`.
 For further details check out the <a href="http://docs.pivotal.io/spring-cloud-services/config-server/writing-client-applications.html#use-client-side-decryption">docs</a>.
 - We should really use <a href="https://spring.io/blog/2016/06/24/managing-secrets-with-vault">Spring Cloud Vault</a> integrated with Spring Config Server to retrieve secrets.

-## 15:45 — 17:00 Configuration Management  [Lab]
+## Configuration Management  [Lab]
 Go to the folder, labs/lab2 in the cloned git repo.

-1. Check the config server in the market place
+1. Check the config server in the marketplace
 `cf marketplace -s p-config-server`
 2. Create a service instance
-`cf create-service -c '{"git": { "uri": "https://github.com/MarcialRosales/spring-cloud-workshop-config" }, "count": 1 }' p-config-server standard config-server`
+`cf create-service -c '{"git": { "uri": "https://github.com/nagelpat/spring-cloud-workshop-config" }, "count": 1 }' p-config-server standard config-server`

 3. Make sure the service is available (`cf services`)
 3. Modify our application so that it has a `bootstrap.yml` rather than `application.yml`.
 We don't really need an `application.yml`.
 If we have one, Spring Config client will take that as the default properties of the application.